eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

     *Campbell Scientific [PakBus]*

         Model
-            Select the model of the data logger (use CR1000 if your model is not shown).
+            Select the model of the data logger.

         PakBus address
             Default value is 1.